Streamline Health® Reports Fiscal Fourth Quarter and Full Year 2022 Financial Results

 - Executed strategic alignment of eValuator and Avelead operations

-/EIN News/ -- Atlanta, GA, April 26, 2023 (GLOBE NEWSWIRE) -- Streamline Health Solutions, Inc. (“Streamline” or the “Company”) (Nasdaq: STRM), a leading provider of solutions that enable healthcare providers to proactively address revenue leakage and improve financial performance, today announced financial results for the fourth quarter and fiscal year 2022, which ended January 31, 2023.
+Atlanta, GA, April 26, 2023 (GLOBE NEWSWIRE) -- Streamline Health Solutions, Inc. ("Streamline" or the "Company") STRM, a leading provider of solutions that enable healthcare providers to proactively address revenue leakage and improve financial performance, today announced financial results for the fourth quarter and fiscal year 2022, which ended January 31, 2023.

 Fiscal Fourth Quarter and Full Year 2022 Financial Results